twisneskie/mdEditor-profile-creation/README.md

 3. Enter URL to profile definition.
 4. Enter an optional alias (the alias replaces the definition title).
 5. Select "Save definition".
 You should receive a notification that the profile has been downloaded and profile information will be displayed on the tab.

+### Add validation schema
+1. Go to Settings/Profiles/Validation.
+2. Select "Add Schema".
+3. Enter URL to the schema root.
+4. Enter a Title and Description.
+5. Select the record "Type" to which the schema applies.
+6. Select "Save Schema".
+You should receive a notification that the profile has been downloaded.

 ### Add a profile to mdEditor
 1. Go to Settings/Profiles.